SilverIce/JContainers/JC.md

 - any standard lua library functionality available (bitwise operations, math, string manipulation, operating system facilities and etc)
 - seek, sort (in development) JArray with user specified predicate
 - move some cumbersome Papyrus code into more compact Lua (see `frostfall.uuid` function in example below)

+> **Important**
+> Lua feature status is highly experimental.
+It's API may change when more functionality will be added.

 Typical usage may look like: